S1mplector/Simp3/README.md

 - **Multi-Format Support**: Play MP3, WAV, FLAC, and virtually all other audio formats
 - **Library Management**: Automatic scanning and organization of your music collection
 - **Playlist Creation**: Create, edit, and manage custom playlists
-- **Smart Search**: Find songs quickly with advanced search and filtering
 - **Favorites System**: Mark and access your favorite tracks easily
 - **Activity Tracking**: Monitor your listening history and statistics